WhitehillGroup/docs/docs/jsm/index.md

 ## Frequently Asked Questions
 We see a lot of questions asked that can be answered just by reading our documentation.
 Our community has gathered a list of our most frequently asked questions and compiled them into a list, you can visit it [here](./faq.md).

+If you've followed this documentation and you're still experiencing issues please open a ticket in our [Discord server.](https://whitehill.club/discord/) Please check the [FAQ](./faq.md) before opening a ticket as the issue you're experiencing may be documented there.